 “Life seems but a quick succession of busy nothings.”
 Jane Austen

 I always wonder why many people love to say “I am busy.”
-Almost none of my colleagues say that they are not busy.
-Even among Indonesian fellows here — even those who don’t have regular jobs — I hear ‘busy’ word too often.
+I don’t hear people in academia, and other professional worlds, say that they are not busy.
+Indeed, I hear ‘busy’ word too often.

 Busy, I think, is a state of mind, not a state of affairs.
-I am not often busy.
+I am never busy.
 I sometime, or many times, have many things to do, that’s true.
 I sometime work really hard.
 I sometime get absorbed in things I do.
 But that’s different.
 I wouldn’t call it busy.
+I always have time when I try to make time for someone or something.

 Hard work is hard work.
 It’s absorbing, engrossing, taking time and energy.
 But it’s done when you try to get it done and when you have it done.
 And afterward, you are free from it.
 Temporarily, at least.

 So, what is this ‘busy’ thing that we always use?
 Is it the annoying feeling of being scattered about?
-Is it when you ask ‘what the heck am I doing? why am I taking too many calls? why am I answering these emails? why can I focus on this work?’
+Is it when you ask: What the heck am I doing?
+Why am I taking too many calls?
+Why am I answering these emails?
+Why can’t I focus on this work?’

 OK, perhaps I am too cynical.
 Perhaps there are some people who are really really ‘occupied’, busy that is.
 But I cannot believe that there are people who are always relentlessly busy.
 It’s not logical that one person can consistently have so really much to do, all hours, all days, all time, for the whole year, 2 years, 10 years, 20 years.
 Oh!!!
 Or is it more about the symbolic (not factual) meaning of ‘busy’?
 People like to give impression that they are busy because the word ‘busy’ is meant to convey the message that they are indispensable, more dedicated, more important…. “better” than others…?